digital-cargo/good-practice-truck-preadvice/README.md

 The following sequence diagram shows in which sequence data object need to be created to fulfill the process.

-As a one-time preparatory, the relevant locations must be created and subscribed on:
+As a one-time preparatory, the relevant locations must be created and subscribed to:

 ```mermaid
 sequenceDiagram